-The best VR headsets for 2024
+The best VR headsets for 2026 - Engadget

 Storage capacity: N/A | Battery life: 2 hours | Field of view: 102 degrees | Max refresh rate: 90Hz

-Essentially an upgrade for the Index, the Beyond is a unique spin on a VR headset from Bigscreen, the developer of a popular app for watching video in VR.
+Essentially an upgrade for the Index, the Beyond is a unique spin on a VR headset from Bigscreen, with a function that prioritizes comfort and visual fidelity over convenience, the developer of a popular app for watching video in VR.
 It looks more like an oversized pair of goggles than a massive VR headset.
-The $999 Beyond is the lightest VR option we’ve ever seen (it weighs a tad more than a deck of playing cards), and its Micro-OLED screens are sharp and offer near-perfect contrast.
+The $999 Beyond is the lightest VR option we've ever seen (it weighs a tad more than a deck of playing cards), and its Micro-OLED screens are sharp and offer near-perfect contrast.
 Unlike LCD screens, black can look genuinely black with the Beyond.

 The downside, though, is that the Bigscreen Beyond is expensive.
 It's $999 on its own if you're just upgrading a Valve Index setup.
 If you're starting from scratch, though, you'll also need to buy two Steam VR base stations and a pair of Index controllers.
 That adds up to a whopping $1,578.